Queen Mary University of London University of Cambridge

 Miguel Angel Yescas-Gonzalez and H. K. D. H. Bhadeshia

-Cast irons typically contain 2-4 wt% of carbon with a high silicon concentrations and a greater concentration of impurities than steels.
-The carbon equivalent (CE) of a cast iron helps to distinguish the grey irons which cool into a microstructure containing graphite and and the white irons where the carbon is present mainly as cementite.
+Cast irons typically contain 2–4 wt% of carbon with high silicon concentrations and a greater concentration of impurities than steels.
+The carbon equivalent (CE) of a cast iron helps to distinguish the grey irons, which cool into a microstructure containing graphite, and the white irons, where the carbon is present mainly as cementite.
 The carbon equivalent is defined as:

 During solidification, the major proportion of the carbon precipitates in the form of graphite or cementite.
 When solidification is just complete, the precipitated phase is embedded in a matrix of austenite which has an equilibrium carbon concentration of about 2 wt%.
 On further cooling, the carbon concentration of the austenite decreases as more cementite or graphite precipitates from solid solution.
 For conventional cast irons, the austenite then decomposes into pearlite at the eutectoid temperature.
 However, in grey cast irons, if the cooling rate through the eutectoid temperature is sufficiently slow, then a completely ferritic matrix is obtained with the excess carbon being deposited on the already existing graphite.